Travel North - 46: A Railway Artery, Countryside Route for Industry & Commerce - 1. Picton-Kildale

 The Battersby-Grosmont section via Castleton and Glaisdale, proposed by the NY&CR in 1853 survives as the major portion of the Middlesbrough-Whitby Esk Valley branch, providing a direct schools service to Whitby during term time from as far away as Castleton.
 A service for local residents between Battersby and Whitby operates as well as a tourist route from Middlesbrough with an 'Eskplorer' ticket scheme available for summer travellers.
 Exchange is possible with the NYMR at Grosmont or via their newly restored platform at Whitby.

-Down the branch from Trenholme Bar to Battersby and Kildale
+Down the branch in pictures, from Trenholme Bar to Battersby and Kildale

 The Project, prior to Building the Branch